 3 Areas to Cast Vision for a Focused and Compelling Sales Strategy

+Now you have the opportunity to make your first Bold Leadership Decision.
 As a Vision-Caster, who’s committed to asking WHAT (vs. why) there are 3 important areas to focus on:

 - Professional and personal goals of your sales staff,